Akron Children's Logo

 • COVID-19: What Are Variants?

-As the COVID-19 pandemic goes on, we’re hearing about “variants” of the virus that are different from the original one that started the pandemic.
-But what is a variant?
+We still sometimes hear about “variants” of the COVID-19 virus that differ from the original one that started the pandemic.
+Here are the basics on variants.

 • COVID-19: What Do Quarantine and Isolation Mean?